 Research Policy Thesis

-I (RPTI) (3)
+PPOL 697.
+Research Policy Thesis I (RPTI) (3)

 PPOL 698.
-Capstone Project: Research Policy Thesis II (RPTII) (3)
+Research Policy Thesis II (RPTII) (3)

 This course is the second semester of the Research Policy Thesis.
 In RPTII, students finalize an extensive written thesis on the policy question of their choosing.
 At the end of the semester, students present the written thesis, and make a formal presentation, to faculty and policymakers.
 The presentation of the policy thesis includes an emphasis on quantitative, statistical and economic data and analysis, as well as the formal presentation of research, analysis, conclusions and public policy recommendations.